lynchu/Compiler-Design-HW1-Lexical_Analyzer/report/README.md

 ### Part 2 & 3: Token Actions
 Most token actions are implemented using `listToken` and `listLiteral`.
 However, strings require special handling since double quotes can appear as consecutive characters within string constants.
 A dedicated action ensures correct parsing of these cases.
 Additionally, the `isKeyword` function verifies whether an identifier matches a reserved keyword.

-### Part 4: Handling C/C++ Comments
+### Part 4: Handling C/C++  and Pseudo Comments
 C++-style comments are easier to handle as they terminate with `\n`.
 In contrast, C-style comments can span multiple lines, requiring carefully designed regular expressions.
 Both types are managed using exclusive start conditions.
+As for Pseudo comment, it is managed with `opt_src` and `opt_tok`.

 ## What is the hardest you think in this project